-- 1) Keep your foster animal.
-Do not bring them back to the shelter for check-ups or surgery until we've given you directions to do so. - 2) Contact us to let us know of your adoption intent.
-That way we can make a note on the animal's profile that you'll be keeping them. - 3) Schedule the adoption.
+- Keep your foster animal.
+Do not bring them back to the shelter for check-ups or surgery until we've given you directions to do so. - 2.
+Contact the Foster Team and the Adoption Team to about your adoption intent.
+That way we can make a note on the animal's profile that you'll be keeping them. - 3.
+Schedule the adoption.
 We'll work with you to fill in any medical gaps, and once the animal is ready, will schedule a day and time for you to come in.
 The final adoption process includes an adoption counseling session, signing of the adoption contract, and payment of the adoption fee.